codatio/codat-docs/docs/accounting-api/guides/invoice-finance/inv-fin-decision.md

 ### <input type="checkbox" unchecked/> Fetch unpaid invoices and associated data

 Once the app is notified by the webhook that invoice and customer syncs are complete, it fetches a filtered invoice list that we could potentially lend against.
-In our demo, we focus on unpaid and partially paid invoices valued between 50 and 1000 USD, using the `query` parameter on our [List invoices](/accounting-api#/operations/list-invoices) endpoint.
+In our demo, we focus on unpaid and partially paid invoices valued between `50` and `1000 USD`, using the `query` parameter on our [List invoices](/accounting-api#/operations/list-invoices) endpoint:

 ```
 query = amountDue <= 1000 &&